ibm-cloud-docs/vpc/hpvs-logging.md

 # Logging for {{site.data.keyword.hpvs}} for VPC
 {: #logging-for-hyper-protect-virtual-servers-for-vpc}

 To launch a {{site.data.keyword.hpvs}} for VPC instance, you (as the deployer) need to set up logging first by adding the logging configuration in the `env` section of the [contract](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_env).
-The instance will read the configuration and configure logging accordingly.
-All other services will start only after logging is configured.
+The instance reads the configuration and configures logging accordingly.
+All other services start only after logging is configured.
 If the logging configuration is incorrect, the instance will not start and an error message will be displayed in the serial console.
 {: shortdesc}

 The logs include startup logs, service logs issued by the {{site.data.keyword.hpvs}} for VPC instance, and container logs.